top of page

 Respondent to Schrinkhla Sahai's essay "Wordwise Women: Early Feminist Publishing in India," in Mezosfera's issue "Write or Be Written Off: Publishing as Empowerment in Art and Culture," edited by Dóra Hegyi, public launch event, October 2022.

-Participant in the collective curatorial residency The Community of Writers in Bergen, organised by Anne Szefer Carlsen, Part 1/2.
+Participant in the collective curatorial residency The Community of Writers in Bergen, organised by Anne Szefer Karlsen, Part 1/2.

 Author of the article "Go Big or Go Home?
 Noen refleksjoner rundt kunsthåndverk og monumentalitet" in Kunsthåndverk 1, 2022.